marcusramberg/blog/content/post/2015-09-30-too-much-scifi-not-enough-mcs.md

 remotely controlled "meat puppets".
 These two timelines start to converge as a mysterious worm hole is formed between them.

 I enjoyed all of this book, and I think you will too.
-It didn't hurt that autonomous quadcopters played an important role either.
+It didn't hurt that autonomous quad-copters played an important role either.

 ## Armada